 Sponsor and status

-This bill was introduced on January 15, 2008, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 15, 2008, in a previous session of Congress, but it did not receive a vote.

 Representative for Tennessee's 1st congressional district

 Read Text »

 Last Updated: Jan 15, 2008

 Length: 2 pages